What is Periodontal Disease, Perioscaling and Root-planing?

 Scaling and Root Planing to Treat Gum Disease

-Now let’s take a look at how treatment options may work for you.
+Now let’s take a look at how treatment options may work for your reconstructive dental work.

 In the case where your pockets may be measuring 3mm with some 4mm pockets scattered throughout your mouth, and some bleeding but there is not evidence of bone being affected your dentist may diagnose gingivitis and recommend a better home care regime for yourself concentrating on better brushing and flossing.
 You will be advised to return to the office after a period between 1 and 6 months to determine if your improved home care has been able to effectively combat the disease.
 The way your dentist and hygienist know if treatment has been successful is by re-measuring your pocket depths to see if the 4mm pocket has now become 3mm or less and looking for reduced bleeding.